Pagination

 • In the URL input, enter the URL with {} around the path parameter, e.g. https://api.example.com/stocks/{page} .

-• Enter the name of Path parameter, e.g. "page" in this example.
+• Enter the Path parameter, e.g. "page" in this example.

 • Optionally, enter a Page size parameter.